KingsOnline/adapt-brightcove/README.md

 *   Multiple _audioPlayer used within the same course don't work.
 Just stick to one.
 *   Unlike the Media component, if you have multiple instances of this component on a page.
 Playing one won't pause another already in play.
 *   This plugin supports v6+ of the Brightcove player.

-## End of support notice

-King's Online will no longer be using Brightcove after January 2018.
-As such further development and support of this plugin will be terminated.
-If you are interested in taking over support for this component please contact the maintainer.

 ---